-Whether the hole is small, medium or large, Spackling compound can quickly fill in the area and make it appear like new.
-Spackling is basically a soft paste-like substance that is readily available in either tubes and/or tubs.
-It can also be purchased in a powder form but will have to be mixed with water to make a paste if you choose this option.
+Whether the hole is small, medium, or large, a spackling compound can quickly fill in the area and make it appear new.
+Spackling is basically a soft paste-like substance that is readily available in either tube and/or tubs.
+It can also be purchased in powder form but will have to be mixed with water to make a paste if you choose this option.
 Most homeowners or do-it-yourselfer purchase the pre-prepared Spackling because it is quicker and easier.

 Note that larger wall holes may need some form of wall backing placed behind the hole first or the Spackling compound will most likely cave in because it will have nothing to adhere itself to.

 Here is how to Spackle a hole in the wall using a Spackling compound.

 Be sure to spread the newspapers, towels, or an old sheet or a drop cloth below on the floor and against the baseboard where the hole is.
 This will keep bare floors as well as carpets clean and free of any loose wallboard or Spackling compound.